Queen Victoria, Sunderland transfers

 Dixon, Austin & Co, Sunderland – plate 4

-And again, a different variation, so 4 engravings in all.
+And again, a different variation, so 4 engravings of this proportion that appear on plaques.
 NB this plaque has some retouching done to the centre detail to conceal restoration.
 Note the relationship between the transfer and the title 'Victoria', which has been carelessly applied.
 Interesting that despite 4 variations of the transfer, these plaques still remain rare and hard to find.

 Unidentified pottery